Color (Paper and Inks)

 Photographs and gradients are not recommended as the colored stock will greatly alter the colors.
 Minimal colors and simple designs are best.

-If you are using a color in your design and are unsure of how the printed piece will appear, you may order a Printed Proof by submitting a Custom Quotation.
+If you are using a color in your design and are unsure of how the printed piece will appear, you may order a Printed Proof by contacting our Customer Service team at 1.888.667.0067 or via chat.

 *Image is for reference only - your final printed results may vary.

 By default, we offer CMYK digital printing on our XX stocks which consists of Cyan, Yellow, Magenta and Black inks.
-White, is therefore not available unless an additional printing process such as Screen Print or Foil is added.
+White, is therefore is only available as White Ink, Screen Print or Foil.

 When supplying your print-ready (design) files or viewing the Online PDF proof we provide with your print order, please note that the white areas are considered transparent - they represent the color of the stock you chose.

-If your finished product requires white, you will need to add Screen Print or Foil to your order.
+If your finished product requires white, you will need to add White Ink, Screen Print or Foil to your order.
 Choose either of these as an option when building your product on the product page.
-If you wish to add white ink to an existing print order that you have already placed, please call our Customer Service Line.
+If you wish to add white ink to an existing print order that you have already placed, please call our Customer Service Line or send us a chat message or e-mail!

 Brown Kraft Preview